indrora/ponzu/docs/spec.md

 A common vulnerability in Tar and other formats is path traversal attacks.
 These attacks are often the result of something similar to files named `../../../../../etc/sshd/authorized-keys` and the like.

-Ponzu considers these paths invalid in compliant implementations.
+Ponzu considers these paths unsafe.
 A Ponzu archive must only create a sub-tree.
 This may concern those who maintain package management around tar: Traditionally, package systems built around tar have used relative paths or paths of / to start the archive.